For use with 4.4.8+

 Being a containerized service, there are numerous strategies that can be utilized to deploy Codecov Self-Hosted successfully.
 How Codecov Self-Hosted is deployed ultimately depends on a combination of available resources, uptime needs, and planned usage.

-This documentation is not intended to be an all-encompassing guide for deploying Codecov Enterprise.
+This documentation is not intended to be an all-encompassing guide for deploying Codecov Self-Hosted.
 It should, however, serve to outline a few popular deployment strategies that can meet many common requirements of modern on-premises deployments.

 Generally, deployment strategies fall along a spectrum of very easy to deploy but with low availability, to more challenging to deploy with high availability.
 Where a particular use case falls along this spectrum can be helpful in determine which deployment strategy should be used.